How to choose keywords during attribution

 6

-At the beginning of today’s article, I highlighted that this article is intended for beginner stock photographers.
-This is true, as difficulties in selecting keywords usually arise only at the start of working with stock photo sites.
+At the beginning it was emphasized that this article is for beginner contributors.
+That is accurate, because difficulties with keyword selection usually occur only at the start of working with stock sites.

-Gradually, as you gain experience, these difficulties disappear, and creating a keyword list for an image will take only a short amount of time.
+Gradually, as experience grows, these difficulties disappear and creating a keyword list for an image will take very little time.

-If you work in the same theme or direction, creating a keyword list for new photos and illustrations will become a simple task of copying keywords from one work to another with minor adjustments to a few keywords.
+If the work stays within a single theme or direction, then creating the keyword list for new photos and illustrations will be a simple matter of copying keywords from one work to another with minor tweaks to a few keywords.

-Let’s start exploring the process of creating a keyword list for your stock images.
-First, you should know that keywords must be written exclusively in English and are usually separated by commas.
+So, let’s dive into the process of composing a keyword list.
+First, understand that keywords must be written in English only and are usually separated by commas.

-On average, the number of keywords varies around 30, but it should never be fewer than 7 or exceed 50.
+On average, the number of keywords hovers around 30, but never fewer than 7 and not more than 50.

-Before you start compiling a list of relevant keywords for your image, take a good look at your stock photo or illustration, identify the main objects, closely examine the background, and answer questions like: “Who?
+Before starting to compile a list of relevant keywords for an image, look closely at the photo or illustration, identify the main objects, study the background and answer the questions: “Who?
+What kind?
+How many?
+Doing what?
 What?
-How many?
-What is happening?
-What kind?
+Which?
 Where?
 When?
-How?“.
+How?

 Let’s consider an example: